 2021- Office of Curriculum & Instruction, Mississippi Community College Board

-2025 Office of Curriculum & Instruction, Mississippi Community College Board
+2025 - Office of Curriculum & Instruction, Mississippi Community College Board

-Adoption of National Certification Standards
+Adoption of National Standards

 The ASE Entry-Level Certification program is specially designed to evaluate and certify students who are near the end of their studies in the areas of Automobile Service, Collision Repair & Refinishing, and M/H Truck.
 The National Institute for Automotive Service Excellence (ASE) developed the exams in partnership with the ASE Education Foundation and Skills USA.

-The testing program Certification program is specially designed to evaluate and certify students who are near the end of their studies in the areaa’s increasing demands for measurable outcomes and accountability.
+The testing program Certification program is specially designed to evaluate and certify students who are near the end of their studies in the area’s increasing demands for measurable outcomes and accountability.

 For students, ASE Entry-Level Certification can be thought of as the first step in building a career as a service professional by providing them with their first industry-recognized certification through ASE.